Frequently Asked Questions

 What is the timeline for the Fall Brook Elementary School Building project?

 This project is expected to take anywhere from five to seven years given the rigorous and multi-step process the MSBA requires.
 The process began in December 2022 when the MSBA invited the City of Leominster into the Eligibility Period following the submittal of a Statement of Interest (SOI).
-It is anticipated that construction or renovation of Fall Brook Elementary School, at the earliest, may begin in late 2025 with project completion in 2027/2028.
-Final Project Schedule will be determined in a later design phase as it will depend on if the project will be a new building or addition/renovation of the existing building.
+It is anticipated that construction of the Fall Brook Elementary School project will take place between Summer 2026 and Summer 2029, with the new school being open for classes in January 2029.
+The final project schedule will be developed during Schematic Design.

 How much will the project cost?
 How will the project be paid for?